How To Install and Use Docker Compose on CentOS 7

 - cd hello-world

-Now create the YAML file using your favorite text editor (we will use nano):
+Now create the YAML file using your favorite text editor.
+This tutorial will use Vi:

 my-test: image: hello-world

-The first line will be used as part of the container name.
+The first line will be part of the container name.
 The second line specifies which image to use to create the container.
-The image will be downloaded from the official Docker Hub repository.
+When you run the command

 ~/hello-world directory, execute the following command to create the container:

 The first time we run the command, if there's no local image named